Suzanne Conklin Akbari Medieval Studies

 Giles Constable Medieval History

-The current professor's interests range from historical ethnicity, nationalism, genetic history and Carolingian monastic culture to comparative history, the history of memory, and the study of religious research in all areas of medieval studies broadly conceived and encourage applications from qualified scholars from anywhere in the world.
-The School aspires to both depth and diversity in bringing together every year a group of distinguished scholars in the broad area of medieval civilization.
+The School encourages applications from qualified scholars from anywhere in the world: it aspires to both depth and diversity in bringing together every year a group of distinguished scholars in the broad area of medieval historical studies.

 ▲ = first term only ● = second term only